I tried having AI determine IAM role permissions via a "harness" with AgentCore integration in Step Functions

 | TimeoutSeconds | 30 |

 Explicitly setting AllowedTools: [] is important.
-By default, built-in tools are enabled, and even for inference-only use cases the model would attempt tool calls and fail with max_iterations_exceeded.
+By default, built-in tools are enabled, and even for inference-only use cases the model would attempt to call tools and fail with max_iterations_exceeded.
 For inference-only use cases, explicitly disable them.

-In this use case, we use it as a reviewer agent that receives an IAM policy document and determines whether it is overprivileged.
+In this use case, it is used as a reviewer agent that receives an IAM policy document and evaluates it for overprivileged access.

 Standalone Harness Verification (boto3)